example42/puppet-tp/README.md

 To see real-world usage of tp defines give a look to:

-- The [profiles](https://github.com/example42/puppet-psick/tree/master/manifests) in the psick module where tp or tp_profiles are used widely.
+- The [profiles](https://github.com/example42/puppet-psick/tree/master/manifests) in the psick module where tp is used widely.
 - Usage samples in [hieradata](https://github.com/example42/psick-hieradata/search?q=%27tp%3A%3A%27).
 - The [tp_profile](https://github.com/example42/puppet-tp_profile) module which contains standard classes for different applications which rely entirely on tp resources.
+[DEPRECATED]
+- The [psick_profile](https://github.com/example42/psick_profile) module which is contains more profiles for common applications.

 ## Setup